unifiedfx/UFX.Orleans.SignalRBackplane/README.md

 ### HubGrain
 The HubGrain periodically calls each ServerGrain's **CheckSubscriber()** method and if there is no HubLifetimeManager subscribed the server is removed from all Group/User memberships.
 When a SignalR server instance comes online it's HubLifetimeManager subscribes to the corresponding ServerGrain on the first client connection.
-This permits servers to dynamically come online/offline as required making Scale-out ver simple allowing for increased capacity just by standing up additional servers.
+This permits servers to dynamically come online/offline as required making Scale-out very simple allowing for increased capacity just by standing up additional servers.
 This is perfectly compliments Azure App Service with only a single item requiring scaleout

 ### Diagram